What services do the Mandometer Clinics/AB Mando offer?

 All staff involved in patient care at the Mandometer clinics undergo certification in “How to treat anorexia and bulimia” before working independently with patients.
 All staff participate in a structured training program that thoroughly reviews the theory and practice of ethics, causes, risk factors, starvation relation psychiatry, psychiatric comorbidity, medication use, learning theory, behavioural therapy, clinical overview and comparisons between Mandometer treatment and traditional eating disorder treatment.

 A well functioning organisation require strong leadership.
-AB Mando invests a great deal of time and energy into developing the leaders of the company.
+Mando Group AB invests a great deal of time and energy into developing the leaders of the company.
 Clinical managers participate in weekly management meeting, with the aim of continual improvement.

 Number of beds occupied

-The inpatient ward at the Mandometer Clinic at the Karolinska University Hospital in Huddinge has 16 beds, one of which is reserved for emergency patients.
-Beds are fully occupied 85-90% of the time, with the average staying being 6-8 weeks.
-A good working relationship exists between AB Mando and the Karolinska University Hospital regarding the treatment of these patients.
+Beds are fully occupied 85-90% of the time.
+A good working relationship exists between the Mandometer Clinics and the Karolinska University Hospital regarding the treatment of these patients.

 Number of patients